tigellus/Markdown/2. Review on Mechanical Ventilation/08. Settings & Modes of Mechanical Ventilation/Settings & Modes of Mechanical Ventilation.md

 [WRONG] Assist Control Mode
 [WRONG] Pressure Control Mode

-# Question 13
+# ~Question 13
-One of the following modes of ventilation places the patient at risk for respiratory alkalosis?
+One of the following modes of ventilation places the patient at risk for respiratory alkalosis [WRONG] CPAP
-[WRONG] CPAP
 [WRONG] Synchronous Intermittent Mandatory Ventilation [RIGHT] Assist Control Mode
 [WRONG] Pressure Control Mode

-# Question 14
+# ~Question 14
 Which mode of ventilation allows the patient to breathe spontaneously at his or her own respiratory rate and depth between the pre-set ventilator breaths?

 [WRONG] Controlled Mandatory Ventilation